vijayreddy703/netflix-clone-eks/README.md

 ### 4️⃣ Push Your Code to Trigger GitHub Actions

-Once infrastructure is ready and secrets are set, push your code:
+Once infrastructure is ready and secrets are set, push your code.
+GitHub Actions automates the build, test, and deployment pipeline every time a new commit is pushed.

 ```bash
 git add .